Cladogram

-A cladogram (from Greek clados "branch" and gramma "character") is a diagram used in cladistics to show relations among organisms.
-A cladogram is not, however, an evolutionary tree because it does not show how ancestors are related to descendants, nor does it show how much they have changed, so many differing evolutionary trees can be consistent with the same cladogram.
+A cladogram (from Greek κλάδος klados "branch" and γραμμα gramma "character") is a diagram used in cladistics to show evolutionary relations (common descent) between groups of organisms.
+Cladograms are a type (subset) of phylogenetic trees that do not normally show evolutionary time but are required to meet specific criteria defined by cladistics.
+Like other evolutionary trees, cladograms can be used show actual, hypothesized, or even hypothetical descent.
+Modern cladograms are most often generated algorithmically through computational phylogenetics using genetic data, typically from DNA sequencing, as part of a molecular systematics approach.

 A cladogram uses lines that branch off in different directions ending at a clade, a group of organisms with a last common ancestor.
 There are many shapes of cladograms but they all have lines that branch off from other lines.
 The lines can be traced back to where they branch off.
 These branching off points represent a hypothetical ancestor (not an actual entity) which can be inferred to exhibit the traits shared among the terminal taxa above it.
 This hypothetical ancestor might then provide clues about the order of evolution of various features, adaptation, and other evolutionary narratives about ancestors.
-Although traditionally such cladograms were generated largely on the basis of morphological characters, DNA and RNA sequencing data and computational phylogenetics are now very commonly used in the generation of cladograms, either on their own or in combination with morphology.

 Generating a cladogram

 Molecular versus morphological data

-The characteristics used to create a cladogram can be roughly categorized as either morphological (synapsid skull, warm blooded, notochord, unicellular, etc.) or molecular (DNA, RNA, or other genetic information).
+The characteristics used to create a cladogram can be roughly categorized as either morphological (synapsid skull, warm blooded, unicellular, etc.) or molecular (DNA, RNA, or protein sequence).
 Prior to the advent of DNA sequencing, cladistic analysis primarily used morphological data.
-Behavioral data (for animals) may also be used.
+For animals, behavioral data was also sometimes used.

 As DNA sequencing has become cheaper and easier, molecular systematics has become a more and more popular way to infer phylogenetic hypotheses.
 Using a parsimony criterion is only one of several methods to infer a phylogeny from molecular data.
 Approaches such as maximum likelihood, which incorporate explicit models of sequence evolution, are non-Hennigian ways to evaluate sequence data.
 Another powerful method of reconstructing phylogenies is the use of genomic retrotransposon markers, which are thought to be less prone to the problem of reversion that plagues sequence data.
 They are also generally assumed to have a low incidence of homoplasies because it was once thought that their integration into the genome was entirely random; this seems at least sometimes not to be the case, however.